celery/celery/docs/userguide/tasks.rst

         expand_abbreviations.delay(article.pk)

-This is a Django view creating an article object in the database, then passing its primary key to a task.
+This is a Django view creating an article object in the database, then passing the primary key to a task.
 It uses the `commit_on_success` decorator, which will commit the transaction when the view returns, or roll back if the view raises an exception.

-There is a race condition if the task starts executing before the transaction has been committed: the database object does not exist yet!
+There is a race condition if the task starts executing before the transaction has been committed; The database object does not exist yet!

-The solution is to **always commit transactions before applying tasks that depends on state from the current transaction**:
+The solution is to *always commit transactions before sending tasks depending on state from the current transaction*:

 .. code-block:: python